OpenAI-compatible inference. Hydropower-clean. Hosted in Kathmandu.

 Why this exists

-Open-model inference, at honest prices, off the US/CN hyperscale path.
+Open-model inference, at OpenRouter-aligned rates, off the US/CN hyperscale path.

 01